Constraining power of asymptotic safety for scalar fields: Simple Yukawa model for the Higgs-top system

 \emph{...where we explore whether a ratio of quartic coupling to non-minimal coupling as it would be required for Higgs inflation could be achieved in our toy model.
 In particular, we investigate whether the regime of gravitational parameter space that appears preferred by Higgs inflation in our truncation is also the regime that could allow a realistically large value of the Yukawa coupling to accommodate the measured top quark mass.}\\

 Higgs inflation is an attractive theoretical idea that ties together particle physics and cosmology and does not invoke any BSM physics to generate an inflationary regime \cite{Bezrukov:2007ep}, see \cite{Rubio:2018ogq} for a review.
 The standard questions regarding the status of the initial conditions \cite{Ijjas:2013vea} remain, but in contrast to inflationary settings with a new scalar degree of freedom as the inflaton, Higgs-inflation in principle only has one additional free parameter, namely the non-minimal coupling of the Higgs field to gravity. \\ Additional free parameters, linked to higher-order corrections in the Higgs potential, start to play a role if the Higgs potential is metastable, or close to metastability \cite{Bezrukov:2014ina,Bezrukov:2014ipa}.
 In principle, such corrections can be evaluated in an asymptotically safe setting. \\ Here, we ask a simpler question, namely, whether the non-minimal coupling is available as a free parameter in this setting, and we work under the assumption that higher-order terms in the potential are negligible.
 We find that within our truncation, the non-minimal coupling is predicted by the asymptotic-safety requirement in that region of parameter space which could admit a finite Yukawa coupling in the IR, i.e., a finite top quark mass.
 In other words, within our truncation the non-minimal coupling is only available as a free parameter at the cost of fixing the top quark mass to zero. \\ We therefore focus on the region of parameter space with $\lambda<-3.3$.
 In this region, an upper bound on the fermion mass exists \cite{Eichhorn:2017ylw,Eichhorn:2018whv,Alkofer:2020vtb}, in addition to a prediction of the non-minimal coupling.
 The presence of the finite Yukawa coupling distinguishes the scenario considered here from the one discussed in Sec.~\ref{sec:phenosinglescalar} as well as in \cite{Saltas:2015vsc}. \\ Within our toy model, defined by our choice of degrees of freedom and our truncation, asymptotic safety does not appear to be compatible with Higgs inflation.
 Unless $y_{\ast}$ is made very tiny, $y_\ast \lesssim 10^{-6}$, the ratio $\lambda_{4\,\ast}/\xi_\ast^2$ at the interacting fixed point is of $\mathcal{O}(1)$, cf.~Fig.~\ref{fig:xi_g_lambda}.
-As all three couplings are irrelevant and only flow logarithmically towards the IR, it appears unlikely that this yields the observed amplitude of primordial scalar fluctuations, which would require $\lambda_4/\xi^2 \sim \mathcal{O}(10^{-9})$, cf.~Sec.~\ref{sec:phenosinglescalar}.\\ In conclusion, our results indicate that Higgs inflation might be hard to realize in asymptotic safety as it appears difficult to obtain the correct amplitude of primordial fluctuations while accommodating a viable top-quark-mass.
+As all three couplings are irrelevant and only flow logarithmically towards the IR, it appears unlikely that this yields the observed amplitude of primordial scalar fluctuations, which would require $\lambda_4/\xi^2 \sim \mathcal{O}(10^{-9})$, cf.~Sec.~\ref{sec:phenosinglescalar}.
+This finding fits with with Ref.~\cite{Wetterich:2019rsn}, that found that based on the fixed point value for $\xi$ Higgs inflation is unlikely to be realized within asymptotic safety.\\ In conclusion, our results indicate that Higgs inflation might be hard to realize in asymptotic safety as it appears difficult to obtain the correct amplitude of primordial fluctuations while accommodating a viable top-quark-mass.
 Again, this result holds under an extrapolation from the Euclidean to the Lorentzian regime.